Tipping. Everyone has their own opinions about the practice.

 I have a tip for servers who want to make more money in tips.

-Instead of continuing to work at the restaurant you’ve been working at for years, go out and get a better job that pays more.
+Instead of continuing to work at the restaurant you’ve been working at for years, go out and get a job that pays more.

 I’m not saying you should stop serving.
 Just consider the following ways to earn more.

 Do you genuinely like serving?
 That’s great.
 Keep with it.
-Just find a way to increase the amount of your tables’ checks by selling them more food.
+Just find a way to increase the dollar amount of your tables’ checks by selling them more food.
 That way, your 20% will be worth even more.